justinvasel/CurriculumVitae/README.md

 Curriculum Vitae (LaTeX)
 ===============

+**Code is currently undergoing a major rewrite.** It is very sloppy right now and probably not good to use.
+Check back in a week or so.

 ### Template Structure
 I like clean code.
 To make it look nice and neat I used a lot of `\newcommand`'s.
 Be sure you read the preamble carefully so that you understand how the custom envionments work.